mmillar-bolis/MDunmeris/documents/quintessence/info/index-foreword.md

 I have found throughout my long tenure that many of my pupils have a hard time grasping the threefold nature of our belief within the Tribunal.
 Still, despite the repetition of these questions, I never rebuff this curiosity.
 Rather, I try to encourage it, for there is an abundance of contradictions within our piety towards Lady Almalexia and Lord Vivec.
 After all, the worship of these deities seem to almost challenge the beliefs we hold so true within our order.

-Why are we told to worship these often puzzling deities?
-Why must we follow not one god, but three?
+<span style="display:inline-block;padding-left:4em">Why are we told to worship these often puzzling deities?
+Why must we follow not one god, but three?</span>

 Yet even this seemingly simple fact is but a misconception, for in this sequence we have found truth.
 ALMSIVI is but one entity, not the fractured creation that many perceive it as.
 It only appears fractured in the forms our gods have taken, but rather than separate deities they are all one portion of a welded whole.
 Regulated in their irregularities.
 Lady Almalexia and Lord Vivec, who are only consistent in their inconsistency, still create the order of our truths.
 They are the tock within our Lord Seht's tick, the wheel that forever goes forward but only to circle itself.